jbiancot/ubuntu_lamp/README.md

 # Root user and credentials

-Open SSH is present, if you want to SSH into the box, please refer to the Dockerfile for root's password (credentails).
+Open SSH is present, if you want to SSH into the box, please refer to the Dockerfile for root's password (credentials).

 You could start SSH service (sshd) in case you want to have access the Docker container from a remote box: